linkerd/website/linkerd.io/content/2.12/reference/authorization-policy.md

 completed during the request or response lifecycle.

 {{< note >}}
-A given HTTP request can only match on HTTPRoute.
+A given HTTP request can only match one HTTPRoute.
 If multiple HTTPRoutes are present that match a request, one will be picked according to the [Gateway API rules of precendence](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1beta1.HTTPRouteSpec).